Information

 • Report leaking taps or cisterns to the campground management

 Translation will be provided.
-The languages will be confirmed closer to the event.
+When the languages are confirmed you will be advised by email and the Updates page.

-Ivory's Rock has requested Queensland Police regularly patrol the roads in the vicinity of IRCE and help to ensure that there is:
+Ivorys Rock has requested Queensland Police regularly patrol the nearby roads to ensure that there is:

 • No overnight parking on Mt Flinders Road or Dunrad Road.